Alekla0126/Card_Fraud_Detection/README.md

 ## Database

-The system uses does not store user data and credit card information.
-For this project, synthetic data using the Sparkov Data Generation tool developed by B. Harris [1] was generated.
-In addition, a publicly available dataset of phishing URLs from Kaggle, developed by A. Mahmoud [2], to train the prediction model was used.
+The system does not store any user data or credit card information.
+For this project, synthetic data was generated using the Sparkov Data Generation tool developed by B. Harris [1].
+The tool helps generate artificial data that resembles real data without containing any real user information or credit card details.
+Additionally, a publicly available dataset of phishing URLs from Kaggle, developed by A. Mahmoud [2], was used to train the prediction model.

-The database schema includes tables for storing user information, credit card information, and predicted results.
-The predicted results table includes fields for storing the URL, prediction result, and timestamp.
+The database schema includes JSON for temporary storage during runtime but does not persistently store any user information, credit card information, or the generated synthetic data.
+It primarily consists of a predicted results table with fields for storing the URL, prediction result, and timestamp.
+This table serves the purpose of capturing the results of the prediction model for analysis and monitoring.

 References: